pageauc/speed-camera/Readme.md

 This will download and run the **speed-install.sh** script.
 If running under python3 you will need opencv3 installed.
 See my Github [menu driven compile opencv3 from source](https://github.com/pageauc/opencv3-setup) project

+## Docker Quick Start
+1. If you haven't already, [install Docker](https://www.docker.com/get-started)
+1. Clone the repository
+1. Run `docker-compose up` from the directory you cloned the repo into.
+1. The Docker container will likely exit because it is using a default config.
+1. Edit the configuration file @ `config/config.py`
+1. Run `docker-compose up`

 ## Program Description
 This is a raspberry pi, Windows, Unix Distro computer openCV object speed camera demo program.
 It is written in python and uses openCV to detect and track the x,y coordinates of the